written by Raphaël Cario

 IPCC, Sixth Assessment Report

-The roles of the EDC in Net-Zero
+The roles of the CDR in Net-Zero

-The Intergovernmental Panel on Climate Change (IPCC) insists on the fact that the place of EDC is necessary if we are to achieve carbon neutrality by 2050.
-The 2018 report presents four scenarios and explains that "[all] analyzed scenarios limiting warming to 1.5°C with little or no overshoot use EDC to neutralize emissions from sources for which no mitigation measures have been identified and, in most cases, to achieve negative net emissions to reduce warming to 1.5°C after a peak."
+The Intergovernmental Panel on Climate Change (IPCC) insists on the fact that the place of CDR is necessary if we are to achieve carbon neutrality by 2050.
+The 2018 report presents four scenarios and explains that "[all] analyzed scenarios limiting warming to 1.5°C with little or no overshoot use CDR to neutralize emissions from sources for which no mitigation measures have been identified and, in most cases, to achieve negative net emissions to reduce warming to 1.5°C after a peak."

 Residual Emissions Challenges

 There are reasons for residual emissions.
 Often, the absence of technical or economic solutions makes it difficult to completely decarbonize certain sectors.
 For example, construction today accounts for 21% of global emissions, and steel and cement production for have no obvious solutions decarbonation.
 Hydrogen that could be used in cement plants requires infrastructure still insufficient.
 By 2050, many sectors will not be ready for complete decarbonization, but neutrality is urgently needed to avoid a climate point of no return.
 By 2024, International Renewable Energy Agency (IRENA) established that sectors with residual emissions represent 20% of current emissions.
 The IPCC predicts that by 2050, nearly 10% of current emissions will remain.
-EDC would help to offset these residual emissions.
+CDR would help to offset these residual emissions.

 Temporary overshoot of 1.5°C and Net-negativity

 To achieve this, the amount of CO2 removed from the atmosphere will have to be greater than that emitted, leading to a stage of "net negative emissions".
 This Net-negative will rectify any historical excess of CO2 that is still contributing to climate change and mitigate its effects.
-The larger and longer the excess, the greater the dependence on EDC practices to remove CO2 from the atmosphere.
+The larger and longer the excess, the greater the dependence on CDR practices to remove CO2 from the atmosphere.

-As the Sir David King, former Chief Scientific Adviser to the British Government: "The IPCC does not go far enough on the EDC.
+As the Sir David King, former Chief Scientific Adviser to the British Government: "The IPCC does not go far enough on the CDR.
 I think it is more than likely that we will reach 1.5°C by the end of the decade.
 It's a fallacy to think that the IPCC says we can manage [to stay below that level] simply by cutting emissions.
 The carbon we have already emitted into the atmosphere will have to be removed."

-EDC and related benefits
+CDR and related benefits

-Beyond the goal of carbon neutrality, EDC offers co-benefits for mitigating the climate crisis.
-According to the IPCC, "EDC methods can deliver a range of benefits depending on the deployment scenario, while requiring appropriate governance to minimize undesirable side effects".
+Beyond the goal of carbon neutrality, CDR offers co-benefits for mitigating the climate crisis.
+According to the IPCC, "CDR methods can deliver a range of benefits depending on the deployment scenario, while requiring appropriate governance to minimize undesirable side effects".
 For example, restoring forests or mangroves can also protect against floods and storms.
 A meta-analysis on biochar explains that it improves food security and sustainability by enhancing soil fertility and structure, as well as nutrient and water retention.
 It concludes an increase in plant productivity (+16%) and crop yields (+13%).
 Biochar also reduces greenhouse gas emissions (-11%) and heavy metal uptake by plants (-29%).

-New EDC methods, such as geological carbon storage, offer superior storage durability to conventional earth-based methods, locking in carbon removals for hundreds to thousands of years.
+New CDR methods, such as geological carbon storage, offer superior storage durability to conventional earth-based methods, locking in carbon removals for hundreds to thousands of years.
 For example, the biochar and theforced weathering of rocks can improve soil health and agricultural yields, reducing the effects of drought.
 Improving the alkalinity of the oceans could protecting coral reefs and shellfish ocean acidification

-According to the report annual The State of CDR published by SWP and Oxford University, EDC deployment will be 7 to 9 GtCO2 per year in 2050.
+According to the report annual The State of CDR published by SWP and Oxford University, CDR deployment will be 7 to 9 GtCO2 per year in 2050.
 The lowest scenarios reach 4 GtCO2 per year in 2050.
 The most sustainable scenarios accumulate 170 GtCO2 between 2020 and the moment of carbon neutrality, compared with 260 GtCO2 in all scenarios below 2°C.

-The climate scenarios are based on a diversified portfolio of EDC technologies, integrating both nature-based solutions (afforestation, reforestation) and technological solutions (DAC, ocean removal, biochar).
+The climate scenarios are based on a diversified portfolio of CDR technologies, integrating both nature-based solutions (afforestation, reforestation) and technological solutions (DAC, ocean removal, biochar).
 This integrated approach will be essential, as no single technology can achieve these objectives on its own.

 Scenarios pave the way for portfolio strategies.
-We need to promote various EDC technologies and their large-scale deployment to reduce costs.
+We need to promote various CDR technologies and their large-scale deployment to reduce costs.
 Highly uncertain price trends for these technologies mean that volume projections are varied, but with very high potential.

-EDC in France and Europe
+CDR in France and Europe

-France and the European Union are beginning to include EDC in their carbon neutrality objectives.
+France and the European Union are beginning to include CDR in their carbon neutrality objectives.
 In France, the National Low-Carbon Strategy (SNBC2) provides for the management of residual emissions, estimated at 80 million tonnes of CO2 equivalent (MtCO2) by 2050, divided between ~30 MtCO2 of fossil origin and ~50 MtCO2 of biogenic origin.
-Natural sinks and the EDC will have to compensate for around 70 MtCO2/year to meet the goal of carbon neutrality by 2050 (see the projections from CarbonGap, a member of AFEN, which establish different distribution scenarios).
+Natural sinks and the CDR will have to compensate for around 70 MtCO2/year to meet the goal of carbon neutrality by 2050 (see the projections from CarbonGap, a member of AFEN, which establish different distribution scenarios).

-EDC dependency and Deployment dip
+CDR dependency and Deployment dip

 Conclusion